Interview Patrick Kasingsing (Philippine Pavilion)

 I always feel one with the people and the community I am working with.
 The existing hierarchy where the architect is the head of a project pervades, but we must take out that paradigm.
 We work with the community.
 They should be co-designers because they are the users.

 Having said that, I also draw a lot of my patience with the Philippines from something I learned from Muhon, our first architecture Biennale appearance.
 The Philippines is an adolescent society.
 We talk a lot about how beautiful Venice is and all the other European countries for the most part, but they have been here since forever.
-We were walking around Verona and saw this stone that has been there since the 1200s.
+We were walking around Verona and saw this stone that had been there since the 1200s.

 For us in the Philippines, we must be patient in further knowing our identity.
 We have to work so much more and inspire others so that bloodlines will continue, and we grow out of our adolescence.

 Gan: For me, one important insight in this whole process is that in the Philippines, how architecture is normally practiced is a very top-down process.
 Architecture, unfortunately, it’s always you seeing or imagining what’s best for the community.
-This project is a slightly different approach; it is from the ground up and it involves a lot of back-and-forth interactions with the community—talking about ideas that would normally, in pursuit of a timeline, be dismissed.
+The 2023 Philippine Pavilion is a slightly different approach; it is from the ground up and it involves a lot of back-and-forth interactions with the community—talking about ideas that would normally, in pursuit of a timeline, be dismissed.
 It is something very enriching, heart-warming and ultimately rewarding as what the community gets is closest to what they want as opposed to us designers prescribing a solution solely from our lens.

 Architecture does not need to be dictatorial.
 It should be by the people and for the people for it to achieve humanity.
 I hope this is something the industry as a whole considers more as not only do, we feel it would make for better architecture, but also create architecture for the better.